VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Ablation Studies

-\textbf{Effect of Attacker LLM.} Table~\ref{tab:ablation_on_attacker} reports the ASR when using different attacker models (Vicuna-7B, LLaMA3-8B, and Mistral-7B).
+Table~\ref{tab:ablation_on_attacker} reports the ASR when using different attacker models (Vicuna-7B, LLaMA3-8B, and Mistral-7B).
 Among the tested models, Vicuna-7B achieves the highest ASR of 94\%.
 Overall, the results indicate that VERA-V is robust to the choice of attacker architecture, consistently maintaining high performance across variants.